A Tutorial – How to Build a Cartesian Diver Bottle

 - One book recommends a wooden matchstick with a little putty on one end

-- We used plastic straws, cut to shorter lengths, with silly putty to seal the top end, as our air tanks.
+- Last year, we used plastic straws, cut to shorter lengths, with silly putty to seal the top end, as our air tanks.
 Then we weighted them with paper clips.
 We had a variety of lengths of straw, various sizes and types of paper clips, and the putty is infinitely adjustable, so it was easy to fine-tune the variables.

 Building, Testing and tinkering with the diver: Have a cup full of water to test in.
 Set the diver in.
 He should just barely float.
 If he sinks, remove some weight or add more air.
 If he tips over onto his side, add more weight to the bottom.
 Keep adjusting till you’ve got him just right.
 This is the hard part…